zoroskr/Chatbot-Vendor-Detector/README.md

 ## 🔍 How It Works

+### Vendor Detection
 The detection process is based on searching for either a **string in network traffic** or an **object in `window`**.
 The app compares the values against a scalable vendor database, which contains vendor names, their website URLs, keywords to search for in network traffic (e.g., "service-now.com"), and keywords to look for in the `window` object (e.g., `window.NOW`).

 Once a match is found, the app returns the vendor name and specifies which method was used for detection (network traffic, window object, or both).
 If no vendor is detected, the app will display a message indicating that no chatbot from the database was found on the webpage, along with a reminder that the detection method is not foolproof and should always be verified manually.

+### Welcome Message Evaluation
+When a chatbot is detected, the application can also evaluate the quality of its welcome message.
+This process involves:

+1. Taking a screenshot of the webpage
+2. Using an AI model to identify the chatbot's position on the page
+3. Clicking on the chatbot to open it
+4. Capturing a screenshot of the opened chatbot
+5. Using AI to analyze and evaluate the welcome message for clarity, helpfulness, and user experience

+The evaluation provides insights into how well the chatbot introduces itself and guides users.

 ## 📋 Requirements